Segmentation for B2B Companies: A Step-by-Step Guide

 Technographic data refers to information about a company's so-called tech stack and includes information about their social media, their digital footprint, and what technologies the company utilizes.
 For example, technographic data can tell you if a company has a CRM system implemented and, if they have, which specific system they use.

-Technographic data is an excellent way to segment, especially if, for example, your organization offers a solution that is contingent on the company's use of modern technologies or certain technical systems.
+Technographic data is an excellent way to do B2B customer segmentation, especially if, for example, your organization offers a solution that is contingent on the company's use of modern technologies or certain technical systems.
 It may be that your organization offers a digital marketing automation solution, which might mean that you are looking for companies that don’t already have that kind of tool implemented into their tech stack.

-By combining different data points, you can start creating more specialized B2B segments:
+By combining different data points, you can start creating more specialized and targeted B2B company segments.
+Examples of such B2B segments could include e.g.

 SaaS companies in Sweden that use HubSpot and have over five million euros of revenue.